The delicious tale of Bitcoin Pizza Day

 This is no cheesy tale — it's the story of a monumental moment in Bitcoin history.
 On May 22, 2010, Laszlo Hanyecz forever etched his name in cryptocurrency history by purchasing two pizzas for a whopping 10,000 BTC, equivalent back then to a mere $41.

 Little did he know that this experimental transaction would become a remarkable testament to Bitcoin's astonishing growth.
-If Hanyecz had chosen to suppress his pizza craving and hold onto those 10,000 BTC instead, he would now be sitting on a digital fortune worth an astounding $274 million.
+If Hanyecz had chosen to suppress his pizza craving and hold onto those 10,000 BTC instead, he'd now be sitting on a digital fortune worth an astounding $651 million (at the time of writing).

 The origins of Bitcoin Pizza Day